rdegges/okta.github.io/hugo/content/docs/api/resources/authn.md

 #### Unlock Account with Email Factor

-Starts a new unlock recovery transaction with a user identifier (`username`) and asynchronously sends a recovery email to the user&#8217;s primary and secondary email address with a [recovery token](#recovery-token) that can be used to complete the transaction.
+Starts a new unlock recovery transaction with a user identifier (`username`) and asynchronously sends a recovery email to the user's primary and secondary email address with a [recovery token](#recovery-token) that can be used to complete the transaction.

 Since the recovery email is distributed out-of-band and may be viewed on a different user agent or device, this operation does not return a [state token](#state-token) and does not have a `next` link.

 Note:

-* Primary authentication of a user&#8217;s recovery credential (e.g `EMAIL` or `SMS`) has not yet completed.
+* Primary authentication of a user's recovery credential (e.g `EMAIL` or `SMS`) has not yet completed.
 * Okta will not publish additional metadata about the user until primary authentication has successfully completed.

 ##### Request Example for Email Factor